ycrc/ycrc.github.io/docs/ai/ollama.md

 After running inference:

-- confirm GPU memory usage and utilization using Jobstats
+- Confirm GPU memory usage and utilization using Jobstats
-- confirm responses are produced as expected
+- Confirm responses are produced as expected